No. 19 Wisconsin squares off against Pittsburgh - WTOP News

 White Sulphur Springs, West Virginia; Sunday, 5:30 p.m.
 EST

-BOTTOM LINE: No. 19 Wisconsin faces Pittsburgh in White Sulphur Springs, West Virginia.
+BOTTOM LINE: Pittsburgh and No. 19 Wisconsin square off in White Sulphur Springs, West Virginia.

-The Badgers have a 6-0 record against non-conference oppponents.
-Wisconsin has a 1-0 record in one-possession games.
+The Badgers have a 6-0 record in non-conference games.
+Wisconsin is 6-0 against opponents with a winning record.

-Wisconsin scores 87.8 points, 27.6 more per game than the 60.2 Pittsburgh allows.
+Wisconsin averages 10.0 made 3-pointers per game, 4.2 more made shots than the 5.8 per game Pittsburgh gives up.
 Pittsburgh averages 9.0 made 3-pointers per game this season, 1.2 more made shots on average than the 7.8 per game Wisconsin allows.

-TOP PERFORMERS: John Tonje is shooting 53.2% and averaging 21.3 points for the Badgers.
+TOP PERFORMERS: John Tonje is scoring 21.3 points per game with 5.2 rebounds and 2.0 assists for the Badgers.

-Ishmael Leggett is averaging 18.2 points, 6.3 rebounds and 2.2 steals for the Panthers.
+Ishmael Leggett is shooting 60.3% and averaging 18.2 points for the Panthers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.